runttekita/yUI/README.md

   You can call `autoPlaceHorizontally()` or `autoPlaceVertically()` to automatically place an element relative to another element.
  ## Print:

-  Press K while hovering over your yUi element in debug mode to print coordinates and texture width and height to console.
+  Press P while hovering over your yUi element in debug mode to print coordinates and texture width and height to console.

 # How To Use